cskau/nlpwp/words.md

 {% endhighlight %}

 We bumped into a *palindrome*, a word that can be read forward and backward.
-Now, suppose we would like to write our own function to detect wether a word is a palindrome?
+Now, suppose we would like to write our own function to determine wether a word is a palindrome?
 We first need to make a slightly more abstract definition of a palindrome: a word is a palindrome if it is equal to its reverse.
 In Haskell we can compare values using the *==* operator:

 {% highlight haskell %}
 Prelude> "hello" == "hello"